Christopher-Bradshaw/genericio/README.md

 ## Questions
 * What is the `MismatchBehavior` in the header reading funcs.
+* What does the `EffRank` variable mean.
+* What are the variable flags for either the extra space or the IsPhysCoordX
     * Why do we need the extra space on read?
 Why is it always just 8.
-* What does the `EffRank` variable mean.
+* Can you append a column?

+## Partition

 ## BigEndian